book-openKey Concepts

 The central unit of Endless.
 Defined by Role + Prompt + Settings.

-Example: “Assistant specialized in financial client data.”
-Best practice: Start with the simplest configuration (Role + Prompt), then add Tools or Knowledge only if needed.
+Best practice: Start with the simplest configuration (Role + Prompt), then add Tools, Knowledge, or advanced capabilities only if needed.

 Role